 The average PPC conversion rate across all industries is about 3.75% for search (Google Ads).
 And it is at about 0.77% for display networks.
 This conversion rate, of course, varies with each industry.
-For instance, the conversion rates for the Dating and Personal industry is as high as 9.64% for search.
+In that report, the conversion rates for the Dating and Personal industry is as high as 9.64% for search.
 On the other hand, for Advocacy, the average conversion rate is shallow, at just 1.96%.

 The PPC conversion rate for all industries is significantly lower on the Google Display Network.
-With the Dating and Personal industry leading at 3.34% and Home Goods performing poorly at just 0.43%.
-Thus, the benchmarks for every industry will vary.
+With the Dating and Personal industry leading at 3.34% and home goods performing poorly at just 0.43%.

-However, if your PPC conversion rates are below the industry averages, you need to put in some extra effort to improve them.
+If your PPC conversion rates are below your industry's averages, or they don't bring you enough traffic to test campaign strategies, you need to put in some extra effort to improve them.
 In this post, you’ll get a clear idea of the most useful tips to increase your PPC conversion rate, so you know where to start.

 Steps to Increase Your PPC Conversion Rate